anyaevostinar/anyaevostinar.github.io/classes/257-w26/patching-guide.md

         query = "SELECT * FROM pokemon WHERE name = :name" rows = self.database.query(query, name=name)
         return rows

+    def get_pokemon_by_stat(self, stat, count):
+        '''
+        Returns the top number of Pokemon by the given stat An example of returning multiple rows with an export
+        :param stat: The stat to use
+        :param count: The number of Pokemon to display
+        :return: A list of Pokemon
+        '''
+        #sort the data by the given stat
+        rows = self.database.query(f"SELECT * FROM pokemon ORDER BY {stat} DESC LIMIT {count}") return rows.export('csv')
 ```

 ## Testing `get_pokemon_by_name`